Baraita

-According to Maimonides (Introduction to Mishneh Torah), the baraitot were compiled by Rabbi Hoshaya and Bar Kappara, although no compilation was passed down to us as the Tosefta was.
+According to Maimonides' Introduction to Mishneh Torah, the barayata were compiled by Hoshaiah Rabbah and Bar Kappara, although no other compilation was passed down that was similar to the Tosefta.

 Because the Mishnah encapsulates the entire Oral Law in a purposely compact form (designed to both facilitate and necessitate oral transmission), many variant versions, additional explanations, clarifications and rulings were not included in the Mishnah.
-These were later compiled in works called the "Baraitot" – often in the form of a list of teachings by one sage.
-Baraita can thus also designate collections of such traditions.
-The main collections of Baraita are the Tosefta and the Halakhic Midrashim (Mekhilta, Sifra and Sifre).
+These were later compiled in works called barayata, often in the form of a list of teachings by one sage.
+Barayata can thus also designate collections of such traditions.
+The main collections of barayata are the Tosefta and the Halakhic Midrashim (Mekhilta, Sifra and Sifre).

-The authority of the Baraita is somewhat less than that of the Mishnah.
+The authority of the barayata is somewhat less than that of the Mishnah.
 Nevertheless, these works are the basic "proof-text" cross-referenced by the Talmudic sages in their analysis and interpretation of the Mishna; see Gemara.
-Here, a teaching from the Baraita is usually introduced by the Aramaic word "Tanya" ("It was orally taught") or by "Tanu Rabanan" ("Our Rabbis have orally taught"), whereas "Tnan" ("We have orally taught") introduces quotations from the Mishnah.
-Anonymous Baraitot are often attributed to particular Tannaim by the Talmud.
-In the Jerusalem Talmud, references to Baraitot are less common.
+Here, a teaching from the baraita is usually introduced by the Aramaic words tanya "It was orally taught", tana, or tanu rabanan "Our Rabbis have orally taught", whereas tnan "We have orally taught" introduces quotations from the Mishnah.
+Anonymous barayata are often attributed to particular tannaim by the Talmud.
+In the Jerusalem Talmud, references to the baraita are less common.

-The style of the Baraita is basically indistinguishable from that of the Mishna, but some come closer to Mishnaic idiom than others.
-For example, the second chapter of Kallah Rabbathi, a beraita compilation, is often appended to Pirkei Avoth, as both are similar in style and content.
+The style of the baraita is basically indistinguishable from that of the Mishna, but some come closer to Mishnaic idiom than others.
+For example, the second chapter of Kallah Rabbathi, a baraita compilation, is often appended to Pirkei Avot, as both are similar in style and content.